keelback-code/odd-art-history/README.md

 * Navigation links listing Gallery, Odd Resources, Suggestions and Say Hi (which will link to Facebook), allowing for easy and intuitive navigation of site for all users.
 On desktop links will be underlined when they are hovered over to indicate to the user that they are clickable.
 * Footer mirroring design of navigation links, which will link back to top of page, allowing for further easy navigation.
 Link will also be underlined when hovered over.
 * Header will always remain at top of page (will not be sticky) and footer will always remain at bottom of page as user scrolls in order to allow for maximum view of visual content.
 Easy return to the home page will be provided to counteract this feature.
 The main purpose of the footer will be to link to the top of the page, so that the user does not have to scroll back up.
 * The header 'Odd Art History' is also a link to the gallery page.
-It is not underlined when hovered over because it is not part of the navigation bar, but it has been made a link because this is common on web pages and therefore intuitive to modern web users.
+It is not underlined when hovered over because it is not part of the navigation bar, but it is a link because this is common on web pages and therefore intuitive to modern web users.

 Gallery (home/landing page)
 * Three main images with text that links to painting pages - each one is a ‘hint’ of the painting, with a hint word and hint image.
 The aim of the images is to make the user curious about the content.
 * The 'hint' link/text on each image is large and contrasting, to make it obvious to the user that it is important.
-It is also underlined when it is hovered over for the same reason.
+It is also underlined when hovered over for the same reason.
-* Images are page width on all devices; the large size of the paintings is mimicking a gallery.
+* Images are page width on all devices; the large size of the paintings is mimicking a gallery and providing appealling visual content.

 Painting pages (x3, ‘heels’, ‘bushes’, ‘balloons’)
-* Spokes from gallery hub (design choice explained in UX section of readme).
+* Spokes from gallery hub (design choice and value explained in UX section of readme).
 * Full view of painting with label, when clicked on will change to close up of detail talked about in text (maybe).
 Similarly to the home page, the images are presented fairly large in order to mimick a gallery experience.
-* Informative and interesting text about painting with link back to gallery page for easy navigation, deliberately providing multiple ways to return to the landing page to counteract spoke aspect.
+* Informative and interesting text about painting with link back to gallery page for easy navigation, deliberately providing multiple ways to return to the landing page to counteract spoke aspect when needed.
 * Links to image and text references clearly provided, with icons from Fontawesome as added visual cues.

 Suggestions page
-* Easy to use form for users to suggest paintings - make it simple for users to submit paintings with adequate space.
+* Easy to use form for users to suggest paintings; make it simple for users to submit paintings with adequate space.
 * Placeholder text instead of labels to make form neat and tidy; aria labels with same text for accessibility.
 * Optional to provide contact details (theoretically if site owner chooses a painting, they would contact the user and ask if okay to use their name, or possibly for more info).

 Odd Resources page
-* Page with links to further information - hopefully the site will have piqued the user's interest in odd art history and an easy-to-find page of further information will help them on their journey.
+* Page with links to further information; hopefully the site will have piqued the user's interest in odd art history and an easy-to-find page of further information will help them on their journey.
 * There will be an embedded video, as a teaser for one of the resources; it will not autoplay.
 The video thumbnail will also add visual interest to the page.

 ## User Stories